sonnerberg/website/content/guide/javascript1/805_object_literal.md

     },
 };

-var greenBox = Object.create(myObject); // Create an instance of the object greenBox.init(100, 100, "green"); // Initiate the newly created object with some values
+let greenBox = Object.create(myObject); // Create an instance of the object greenBox.init(100, 100, "green"); // Initiate the newly created object with some values
 ```